Ujjwal-Vertex/Stopwatch/README.md

-This is a smart stopwatch create by using html, css and javascript<br>

 visit the link 👇
 - [stopwatch](https://ujjwaltri-stopwatch.netlify.app/)

 # Stopwatch

-This is a Travel agency website. it is responsive for all device. it is create by using html, css, and javascript.
+This is a smart stopwatch create by using html, css and javascript<br>

 ## Authors